 This effect will only take place once Tartaglia returns to his Ranged Stance.

 For his teammates, both Beidou and Xingqiu will act as support.
 Beidou’s burst can transfer to Tartaglia, allowing him to deal Electro DMG with his attacks and trigger electro-charge.
 She can also be used to deal damage herself, while Tartaglia is waiting for his melee stance to cooldown.
 Fischl can also be used to passively deal Electro DMG.
+Raiden Shogun is another excellent choice to replace Beidou.
+Her elemental skill allows her to deal passive Electro DMG and she can help recharge energy for the entire team.
 Xingqiu will provide healing and can boost Tartaglia’s Hydro DMG if he is at C2.
 Having two Hydro characters will charge up their bursts faster and increase the healing effects of Xingqiu’s Rain Swords.
 Lastly, Sucrose will increase the reaction damage of the team and provide crowd control.
 She can be replaced with Bennett or another support character.

-Tartaglia’s weapon should be either the 5-star Skyward Harp because of its Crit Rate bonus or the 4-star Rust to increase his ATK.
+Tartaglia’s weapon can also be the 5-star Skyward Harp because of its Crit Rate bonus or the 4-star Rust to increase his ATK.
 The Skyward Harp will also increase Childe’s Crit DMG and has a chance to deal additional AoE Physical DMG.
 The Rust will boost his normal attack damage, but decrease the damage from his aimed shot.
-This is the preferred weapon if you do not like using charged attacks.
-Any of the 5-star weapons will work for Tartaglia.

 If you are using Childe for just his burst, go for the 4-star The Stringless.
 This weapon will boost Childe’s elemental mastery and power up his elemental burst damage.